Kong/docs.konghq.com/app/_hub/kong-inc/oauth2-introspection/index.md

-  **Note**: The [OpenID Connect Plugin][oidcplugin] supports OAuth 2.0 Token Introspection as well and offers functionality beyond this plugin such as restricting access by scope.
+  **Note**: The [OpenID Connect Plugin][oidcplugin] supports OAuth 2.0 Token Introspection as well and offers functionality beyond this plugin, such as restricting access by scope.

   [oidcplugin]: /hub/kong-inc/openid-connect/